HISPlayer/UnityWindows-SDK/setup-guide.md

 using System.Collections;
 using System.Collections.Generic;
 using UnityEngine;
-using HisPlayerAPI;
+using HISPlayerAPI;

-public class HISPlayerWindowsSample : HisPlayerManager {
+public class HISPlayerWindowsSample : HISPlayerManager {
     protected override void Awake()
     {